Diet pills, supplements and surgery

 By Mayo Clinic Staff

-If you're obese and have weight-related health problems, talk with your doctor about whether diet pills or surgery could help you lose weight.
-Your doctor will also counsel you about the lifestyle changes you'll need to make to be successful over the long term.
+For obesity and health problems related to weight, talk with your doctor about whether diet pills or surgery could help you.
+Ask your doctor about lifestyle changes you need to make to be successful over the long term.

-A word of caution: Talk with your doctor before you try over-the-counter diet pills or supplements.
-They can have serious side effects; some can be downright dangerous.
+A word of caution: Talk with a doctor before you try diet pills or supplements you can get without a prescription.
+They can have serious, often dangerous side effects.

 From Mayo Clinic to your inbox